isomerpages/csc-knowledge/_ethos-issue-26/Building an Age Inclusive Healthcare System in Singapore.md

 <h3>Demedicalising Ageing</h3>

 <p>A crucial step to make the healthcare model more age-inclusive is to demedicalise the ageing process.
-For far too long, ageing has been unfairly stigmatised as an ailment that needs curing rather than a natural part of life.<sup>4</sup> Demedicalising ageing will facilitate a more holistic approach to healthcare for older adults.
+For far too long, ageing has been unfairly stigmatised as an ailment that needs curing rather than a natural part of life.<sup><a href="#notestop">4</a></sup> Demedicalising ageing will facilitate a more holistic approach to healthcare for older adults.
 Instead of focusing merely on treating age-related conditions, healthcare providers can encourage older patients to adopt preventive measures in order to stay healthier for longer.</p>

 <p>Importantly, healthcare providers and policymakers must be vigilant in their communication strategies when implementing initiatives aimed at the older populace.
 The way policies are framed and conveyed can measurably affect public perceptions of old age.</p>

 <p>An illustrative example of the importance of careful policy implementation is seen in the launch of the Pioneer Generation Package in 2014.
-Even though the package was introduced with the intention of supporting older Singaporeans, it may have unfortunately worsened the medicalisation of ageing by reinforcing perceptions of later life as a period of decrepitude.<sup>5</sup> This emphasises the need for policymakers to be cognisant of the repercussions of well-intentioned policies, and to strive towards developing  greater age inclusivity.</p>
+Even though the package was introduced with the intention of supporting older Singaporeans, it may have unfortunately worsened the medicalisation of ageing by reinforcing perceptions of later life as a period of decrepitude.<sup><a href="#notestop">5</a></sup> This emphasises the need for policymakers to be cognisant of the repercussions of well-intentioned policies, and to strive towards developing  greater age inclusivity.</p>

 <h3>Reframing Ageing</h3>

 <p>A fundamental shift in how ageing is viewed is needed.
-Gerontologists have discovered that negative age stereotypes proliferate in a sea of domains, including mainstream media like television programmes<sup>6</sup> and movies,<sup>7</sup> as well as social media platforms like Twitter<sup>8</sup> and TikTok,<sup>9</sup> among others.
+Gerontologists have discovered that negative age stereotypes proliferate in a sea of domains, including mainstream media like television programmes<sup><a href="#notestop">6</a></sup> and movies,<sup><a href="#notestop">7</a></sup> as well as social media platforms like Twitter<sup><a href="#notestop">8</a></sup> and TikTok,<sup><a href="#notestop">9</a></sup> among others.
 The movement to combat ageism—stereotyping, discrimination and prejudice on the grounds of age—is slowly gathering pace in developed countries like the United States.
 However, the issue remains very much under the radar in Singapore.
-Contrary to folk wisdom, ageism is as much of a problem in Asia as it is in the Western world;<sup>10</sup> evidence of this has also come to light in the Singapore context.<sup>11</sup></p>
+Contrary to folk wisdom, ageism is as much of a problem in Asia as it is in the Western world;<sup><a href="#notestop">10</a></sup> evidence of this has also come to light in the Singapore context.<sup><a href="#notestop">11</a></sup></p>

 <div class="break">
 <p class="break1">Reframing